dannycab/phy415msu/MMIPbook/content/0_course/projects/project1.md

 # Project 1

 Project 1 will focus on the the topic of ordinary differential equations in physics.
-Differential equations are often how we describe nature because nature often changes continously (quantum mehcanics not withstanding).
-We focused in class on the harmonix oscilaltor and it's variants.
+Differential equations are often how we describe nature because nature often changes continuously (quantum mechanics notwithstanding).
+We focused in class on the harmonic oscillator and its variants.
 Your job is to develop a project that investigates some nonlinear differential equation of your choosing.
 My expectation is that this ODE is nonlinear, at least 2nd order or two coupled 1st order equations, and that is of interest to you personally or professionally.
 I will provide a list of potential candidates.

 ## What do you need to do?